-Only a forty five minute scenic drive to Los Alamos, New Mexico - Home of the Manhattan Project.
+CLOSED as of October 23, 2020 pending COVID: Only a forty five minute scenic drive to Los Alamos, New Mexico - Home of the Manhattan Project.
 Visit the Los Alamos History Museum and discover 1.4 million years of history, from the explosion of the Valles Caldera to the detonation of the world's first atomic bombs.
-Admission is free.

 Address: 1050 Bathtub Row, Los Alamos, NM 87544 MAP